A focused international science team

 Nature Astronomy, 2020, 4, 220

-Resonance cavity (the pink isocontours) observations above a sunspot, amplifying propagating magentic waves in the lower solar atmosphere.
+Observations of a resonance cavity (the pink isocontours) above a sunspot, amplifying propagating magnetic waves in the lower solar atmosphere.

 Transverse oscillations in slender Ca II H fibrils observed with Sunrise/SuFI